aaronbloomfield/pdr/labs/lab06/index.md

 The back quote <code>`</code> tells bash to execute whatever is in between the quotes rather than treating it as a string.
 It is usually located right below the Escape key on a keyboard.

-**Note:** your shell script MUST call a.out, and not anything else.

 Armed with this, the rest of the required concepts for the shell script are in first six sections of the article.

 As you are going through the tutorial, if there is a Unix command that you do not know (or you once knew and have since forgotten), you can find out more information about that command by entering `man command` at the Unix prompt.
 This brings up the manual for that command, including all of the command-line parameters.